dotargz/novel-engine/README.md

 ## Installation

-To install the engine, clone the repository and start a PHP server in the root directory.
+To install the engine, clone the repository and start a PHP server in the directory created.

 ### Linux
 (Recommended for servers) To install PHP and the engine on a Linux machine, run the following commands in the terminal.
 The commands will install PHP and clone the repository into the default web directory.